 Another note: Depending on what prescription meds your child is taking, these interactions can be true of things as innocuous as cough syrup.
 So you need to be considering side effects and interactions with even the simplest of other medications.
 We recommend asking your prescribing physician about safe over-the-counter options for any needs you may have.

-- Greater Likelihood of a hospital screening show up useage.
+- Greater Likelihood of a hospital screening detecting usage.

 When your child is wrestling with Trigeminal Neuralgia, the truth is that they will be seeing doctors and having tests, including blood tests, more than the average young person.
 Much more.
 And it will at times be very unpredictable.